Separate militant attacks kill nearly 50 Syrian soldiers

 In a Facebook post, the militia said it successfully broke the siege and liberated the surviving soldiers before pulling the bodies of those killed and damaged vehicles to safety.

-Liwa al-Quds, one of the elite militias operating side by side with government troops, didn’t give a casualty figure.
+Liwa al-Quds, one of the elite militias operating side by side with government troops, did not give a casualty figure.
 It said the besieged battalions were out in desert looking for an army division that disappeared in the area over the last few days.

-The Islamic State group lost its last territories in Syria in March after months of battles with U.S-backed Kurdish-led fighters in the eastern province of Deir el-Zour.
-But the militants remain active in the desert to the west of Deir el-Zour, where they have taken refuge and increasingly targeted government troops and allied militia.
+The IS group lost its last territories in Syria in March after months of battles with United States (US)-backed Kurdish-led fighters in the eastern province of Deir el-Zour.
+But the militants remain active in the desert to the west of Deir el-Zour, where they have taken refuge and increasingly targetted government troops and allied militia.

 The militant group, which once controlled large swathes of territory in Syria and Iraq, has kept a network of sleeper cells active in both countries.
 It has also kept up its media operations.
 The IS-affiliated Aamaq news agency reported the attack east of al-Sukhna, saying that in 24 hours of clashes its militants killed nearly two dozen Syrian soldiers and officers.
 It said the militants also seized Syrian government ammunition and vehicles.

-Separately, government forces came under an attack from insurgents of al-Qaida-linked Hayat Tahir al-Sham in northwest Syria, where a cease-fire is supposed to be in place.
+Separately, government forces came under an attack from insurgents of al-Qaeda-linked Hayat Tahir al-Sham in northwest Syria, where a ceasefire is supposed to be in place.